jhpyle/docassemble/_docs/logic.md

 # <a name="intro"></a>Introduction

-Unlike other guided interview systems, in which the interview author maps out a decision tree or flowchart to indicate which questions should be asked and in which order, **docassemble** implicitly figures out what questions to ask and when to ask them.
+Unlike other guided interview systems, in which the interview developer maps out a decision tree or flowchart to indicate which questions should be asked and in which order, **docassemble** implicitly figures out what questions to ask and when to ask them.